 DCR maintains this list of labs that meet regulation requirements.
 The list is provided for users' convenience; presence on the list does not imply endorsement by DCR.
-Those running labs may ask to be added to this list by contacting DCR's nutrient management staff, which will evaluate the lab for approval.
+Those running labs may have theirs added this list by contacting DCR's nutrient management staff, who will evaluate the lab for approval.

 Click here to get hydrologic unit codes.
 The interface's allows users to search for and download data for their particular area - it is no longer necessary for users to download an entire county map.

 This document describes how to ensure a safe and hygienic visit to farms with animal operations in order to prevent the spread of infections material and agents.

 Click here for NutMan 3.0 installation files, released on Jan.
 8, 2013.
 This version has recently modified soil survey data.
 It also has updated "Special Conditions" documents for VPA and VPDES-permitted animal operations.

 Here's a list of presentation (PDF documents) given at the Agriculture Training School.
 If you have any questions, please contact Dave Kindig or the presenter.